CoryLR/user-routine/README.md

       * Show a tooltip to point something out
       * `'comment input.name Type your name here'`
     * `exists`
-      * Check to see if something exists
+      * Check to see if something exists in any css selector matches
       * `'exists .class-name'` or `'exists h1 With This Text'`
     * `!exists`
-      * Check to see if something doesn't exist
+      * Check to see if something doesn't exist in any css selector matches
       * `'!exists h1 Incorrect text'`
     * `fill`
-      * Fill the value attribute of an element
+      * Fill the value attribute of a specific element
       * `'fill form>input.name Cory Rahman'`
     * `log`
       * Record a message